 Rancho Los Amigos National Rehabilitation Center

 GHS is a contractor with Medscape from WebMD and a consultant for Partnership for Health Analytic Research, LLC.

-Dr Melissa A. Pynnonen and Dr Gordon H. Sun would like to gratefully acknowledge Dr Joseph K. Han, a previous contributor to this monograph.
-JKH declares that he has no competing interests.
+Dr Gordon H. Sun would like to gratefully acknowledge Dr Melissa A. Pynnonen and Dr Joseph K. Han, previous contributors to this topic.

 Instructor of Otology and Laryngology